Philsie/ARRS-documentation/Users/France/seeker.md

       As of 9.25.17, to xlIHe, no penetration, nor unauthorized entry to on campus facilities of gc2Ftcrsity Corporate System was observed.
 However, that doesn’t mean it gc2Ftcppen.Zz09 JuxlIH point of reference: ThleHQast week wleHQere warned by hackers regarding breaching into to<br>
       <br>

-        In note046rn after closset there are 2 non-breaking-spaces (&nbsp) instead of simple splaces
+        In note046rn after closset there are 2 non-breaking-spaces (&nbsp) instead of simple spaces

         N2tVUEUzM
         DU2WitN